Frequently Asked Questions

 Cathedral Catholic High School uses an organization called Financial Aid Independent Review, Inc. (FAIR) to help interpret financial information.

-Students who are interested in applying for tuition assistance may submit an application AT ANY TIME.
+Students who are interested in applying for tuition assistance may submit an application AT ANY TIME, before and after the Placement Test date, through Financial Aid Independent Review (FAIR).
+Our school code is 118 and our password is cchs118.

 10. Do CCHS families carpool?